twelfthrootoftwo/Arboretum_Game/README.md

 You will be assessed on how effectively you use Git as a development tool.

 ## Problem Description
-Your task is to implement in Java, using JavaFX, a board game called [Arboretum](https://renegadegamestudios.com/arboretum/), designed by [Dan Cassar](http://www.dancassar.com/) and published by [Renegade Game Studios](https://renegadegamestudios.com/).
+Your task is to implement in Java, using JavaFX, a board game called [comp1110.ass2.Arboretum](https://renegadegamestudios.com/arboretum/), designed by [Dan Cassar](http://www.dancassar.com/) and published by [Renegade Game Studios](https://renegadegamestudios.com/).
-Board Game Geek provides a [description of Arboretum](https://boardgamegeek.com/boardgame/140934/arboretum), and you can watch a [how to play](https://www.youtube.com/watch?v=Ufh606Ettvo) and an [overview and review](https://www.youtube.com/watch?v=mmiXSOG1BtQ).
+Board Game Geek provides a [description of comp1110.ass2.Arboretum](https://boardgamegeek.com/boardgame/140934/arboretum), and you can watch a [how to play](https://www.youtube.com/watch?v=Ufh606Ettvo) and an [overview and review](https://www.youtube.com/watch?v=mmiXSOG1BtQ).

 ## Game Overview

-Arboretum is a two- to four-player game in which players attempt to create carefully planned paths between trees.
-Players take turns *Drawing* cards from the *Deck* and *Discard* piles, placing one card in their *Arboretum* and discarding another card.
+comp1110.ass2.Arboretum is a two- to four-player game in which players attempt to create carefully planned paths between trees.
+Players take turns *Drawing* cards from the *Deck* and *Discard* piles, placing one card in their *comp1110.ass2.Arboretum* and discarding another card.
 The game ends when there are no cards left in the deck.

 Use the above resources in addition to the rules description below.
 In case of any ambiguities, please consult Piazza for a clarification.